meikangusa/meikangusa.github.io/content/publication/7-spatial-heterogeneity-in-chemical-composition-and-stability-of-glomalinrelated-soil-protein-in-the-coastal-wetlands/index.md

 ---
 title: 7.
-Spatial heterogeneity in chemical composition and stability of glomalinrelated soil protein in the coastal wetlands
+A new technique of quantifying protoporphyrin IX in microbial cells in seawater
 publication_types:
   - "2"
 authors: